Home » Recipes » Salads » Cobb Salad Recipe with Green Goddess Dressing

 Serving Suggestions

-This cobb salad recipe is filling enough to be served as a complete meal on its own especially when paired with a piece of crusty bread.
-Or, it makes for a great side dish or appetizer with main courses like roasted chicken, beef kofta, and sheet pan salmon!
+This Cobb salad recipe is filling enough to be served as a complete meal on its own especially when paired with a piece of warm, crusty bread.
+Or, it makes for a scrumptios side dish or appetizer with main courses like roasted chicken, beef kofta, and sheet pan salmon!

 More Easy Salad Recipes